JuliaMolSim/Molly.jl/docs/src/differentiable.md

 !!! note
     There are still many rough edges when taking gradients through simulations.
 Please open an issue if you run into an error and remember the golden rule of AD: check your gradients against finite differencing if you want to make sure they are correct.

+!!! note
+    There are currently issues with running differentiable simulations on the GPU.
+Hopefully these will be resolved soon.

 In the last few years, the deep learning revolution has broadened to include the paradigm of [differentiable programming](https://en.wikipedia.org/wiki/Differentiable_programming).
 The concept of using automatic differentiation (AD) to obtain exact gradients through physical simulations has many interesting applications, including parameterising force fields and training neural networks to describe atomic potentials.

 There are some projects that explore differentiable molecular simulations - see [Related software](@ref).
 However Julia provides a strong suite of AD tools, with [Enzyme.jl](https://github.com/EnzymeAD/Enzyme.jl) allowing source-to-source transformations for much of the language.
 With Molly you can use the power of Enzyme to obtain gradients through molecular simulations, even in the presence of complex interactions such as implicit solvation and stochasticity such as Langevin dynamics or the Andersen thermostat.
-Reverse mode AD can be used on the CPU with multithreading and on the GPU; performance is typically within an order of magnitude of the primal run.
+Reverse and forward mode AD can be used on the CPU with multithreading and on the GPU; performance is typically within an order of magnitude of the primal run.
-Forward mode AD can also be used on the CPU.
 Pairwise, specific and general interactions work, along with neighbor lists, and the same abstractions for running simulations are used as in the main package.

 Differentiable simulation does not currently work with units and some components of the package.
 This is mentioned in the relevant docstrings.
-It is memory intensive on the GPU so using gradient checkpointing will likely be required for larger simulations.
+It is memory intensive on the GPU so using gradient checkpointing, e.g. with [Checkpointing.jl](https://github.com/Argonne-National-Laboratory/Checkpointing.jl), will likely be required for larger simulations.

 ## Pairwise interactions